JanneMattila/www/docs/_posts/2023/12/2023-12-04-storage-costs.markdown

 That of course impacts your archival strategy, if you need to rehydrate the data frequently and that suddenly comes your cost factor.

+> **As always**, undertand your requirements, data usage patterns, data volumes, and
+> test your scenarios to see how much does it cost.

 I hope you find this useful!